Adrienne Nelson

 Adrienne Camille Nelson (born 1967) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the District of Oregon since 2023.
 She previously served as a justice of the Oregon Supreme Court from 2018 to 2023 and as a judge on the Multnomah County Circuit Court from 2006 to 2018.

 Early life and education

 Nelson was born in Kansas City, Missouri, in 1967, and grew up in southwestern Arkansas.
 She graduated from Gurdon High School in Gurdon, Arkansas, in 1985.
-Nelson's mother successfully sued her school district to allow Nelson to be valedictorian after her high school initially named a white student with a lower GPA to be valedictorian instead.
+Nelson's mother, a former guidance counselor, successfully sued her school district to allow Nelson to be valedictorian after her high school initially named a white student with a lower GPA to be valedictorian instead.

 Nelson graduated from the University of Arkansas in 1990 with a Bachelor of Arts, summa cum laude, in English literature and criminal justice.
+At the University of Arkansas, Nelson served as president of Phi Beta Kappa, tutored student athletes, sang in the gospel choir, and was a member of Alpha Kappa Alpha sorority.

-She then attended the University of Texas School of Law, graduating in 1993 with a Juris Doctor.
+As a single mother, Nelson attended and graduated from the University of Texas School of Law, where she earned a Juris Doctor in 1993.